 Post-application documents

 Under the Right to Information Act 20091 (Qld) (RTI Act), people have the right to apply to an agency2 for access to documents.
-This right only extends to documents and information3 that exist on the day an application is received,4 regardless of whether the application complies with all legislative requirements.5
+This right only extends to documents and information3 that exist on the day a compliant application is received or a non-compliant application is made compliant.4

-Agencies have the discretion to give access to other documents created after the valid application was received, but these are called post-application documents.6
+Agencies have the discretion to give access to other documents created after the valid application was received, but these are called post-application documents.5

 What is a post-application document?